ReflectAI-Journal/ReflectAI/replit.md

 - Session timeout and secure cookie configuration

 ## Changelog
 - July 16, 2025.
+Cleaned up duplicate ReflectAI logos to keep only one in header:
+  - Removed duplicate ReflectAI logo from Footer component
+  - Kept only the main ReflectAI logo in Header component for consistent branding
+  - Cleaned up unused logo import from Footer component
+  - Maintained copyright text in footer while removing visual logo duplication
+- July 16, 2025.
 Removed Light Mode button from profile menu while maintaining theme functionality in Settings:
   - Removed the "Light Mode" toggle button from the profile dropdown menu
   - Cleaned up unused theme state and toggle function from ProfileMenu component